umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/Troubleshooting.md

 If the incoming package references multiple packages with lower versions, the error will list each one.

-We recommend that you align versions of the mentioned package(s) in your csproj-files to the higher version mentioned in the error for that package or a later version.
+We recommend aligning the package versions in your _.csproj_ files with the higher version mentioned in the error for that package or a later version.

 If you have orphaned csproj-files you should remove them or rename them.
 Orphaned would be backup csproj files or files not referenced by the any of the main project-files nor referenced in a .sln-file.